NilPointer-Software/bdfd-wiki/src/bdscript/blackListRolesIDs.md

 # $blackListRolesIDs
-Block users with certain roles from using the command.
+Blocks users with certain roles from using the command.
 If the user has any role in the blacklist, they will not be able to run the command.

 ## Syntax
 ```